 \textbf{Creating Multiple Synthetic Users.} We use the London 2017 part of the \radiocells, described in Sec. \ref{sec:dataset}.
-Recall that, each upload file contains a sequence of measurements from a single device, but without specifying user pseudo-ids.
-In order to create realistic trajectories for the simulation of FL,\footnote{Our goal, in this section, is {\em not} to re-produce real {\em users}.
-(We could have simply used the \campus for that purpose: it has pseudo-ids assigned to real users but they all have similar mobility patterns.)
-Our goal is to create realistic {\em trajectories}, with different degrees of similarity to use in FL simulations.
-The synthetic trajectories/users are indeed realistic: continuous and long in terms of area and time duration to enable FL simulation, see Fig. \ref{fig:radio_cell_x455_user_stats}; the target (3) moves in a metropolitan area of 50${km}^2$, spanning 26 weeks, with 50 measurements per week on average.} we use heuristics to concatenate upload files, and we refer to the result as ``synthetic'' users.
-We start by grouping upload files with identical cell and device information (\ie device manufacturer, device model, software id and version, etc.).
-The device information was also used in \cite{carmela} to create ``users'', but we also consider the cell id because we train a DNN model for signal strength per cell.
+Each upload file contains a sequence of measurements from a single device, but without specifying user pseudo-ids.
+In order to create realistic trajectories for the simulation of FL, we use heuristics to concatenate upload files, and we refer to the result as ``synthetic'' users.\footnote{ We start by grouping upload files with identical cell and device information (\ie device manufacturer, device model, software id and version, etc.).
+The device information was also used in \cite{carmela} to create ``users'', but we also consider the cell id because we train a DNN model per cell.
 In addition, we merge files with the same device information as follows: if the start and end locations of two upload files are within a certain distance $Z$, then we assign them to the same ``synthetic user''.
 The intuition is that users typically repeat their trajectory across days, \ie a user starts/ends logging data from/to the same places, such as home or work.
 By setting $Z=1$ mile, we obtain 933 potential synthetic users.
 We select five of them (users 1-5), each with a sufficiently high number of measurements per week and spanning several weeks.
-We merge {\em all} remaining upload files of the dataset (1059 out of 1351) into one ``background'' user 0.
-The entire dataset (partitioned into synthetic users 0-5) is depicted in Fig.\ref{fig:radio_cell_x455_user_stats}.
-We confirmed, both visually and via pair-wise similarity via EMD, that: users 1-4 are highly similar to each other, and dissimilar to users 0 and 5.
-We pick user 3 as the target, since they had the most measurements.
+We merge {\em all} remaining upload files of the dataset (1059 out of 1351) into one ``background'' user 0.} The entire dataset (partitioned into synthetic users 0-5) is depicted in Fig.\ref{fig:radio_cell_x455_user_stats}.
+We confirmed visually and via pair-wise similarity (via EMD) that: users 1-4 are highly similar to each other, and dissimilar to users 0 and 5.
+We pick user 3, with the most measurements, as the target.